The Derryfield School: Leadership

+Academics

+As of the 2023–2024 school year, both the Upper and Middle school follow and 8-day block schedule.
+The Upper School's academic day is between 8:00 am to 3:00 pm, whilst the Middle School's is between 7:50 am to 2:25 pm.
+Both the Middle School and Upper School contain English, mathematics, science, STEM, world language, history, and 'Leadership, Ethics & Development (LEAD)' programs.

 Campus

 The original 10 acre parcel of land on which the school buildings sit was bought from the Morrison family in 1965.
 Construction of the first campus buildings began immediately, and the school moved into its new facilities in February 1967.

 As the student body grew, numerous campaigns were launched to expand the school's facilities.
-The first, in 1973, financed the construction of the Center for Student Activities – the current gymnasium which, at the time, also served as an auditorium.
+The first, in 1973, financed the construction of the Center for Student Activities – becoming the gymnasium which, at the time, also served as an auditorium.
 In 1981, a connector from the academic building to the gym was built, to house the school's library, administrative offices, and a student forum.
 A performing arts theater was completed in 1988, and a new middle school building was added in 1999.
-The Gateway Building, completed in 2010, contains the admission, development, college counseling and business offices, as well as the offices of Breakthrough Manchester.
-A new Science and Innovation Center was completed in 2019 and contains wet and dry labs, a makerspace, robotics lab, inspiration lounge, and an audio/video production studio.
+The Gateway Building, completed in 2010, contains the admission, development, alumni, and business offices, as well as the offices of Breakthrough Manchester.

 The grounds were expanded in 1996, when the school acquired 72 acre of land, adjacent to its original parcel, from New Hampshire College (now Southern New Hampshire University).
 The school used this additional acreage to build six new athletic fields and a cross-country running course, allowing for the continued expansion of its athletic offerings.

 The Turf Field, Derryfield's premier artificial surface athletic field, was built in 2008, with floodlights added in 2009.
 Drainage and special snow blowing equipment make it ready to use in or after almost any weather situation.
 Derryfield's soccer, field hockey and lacrosse teams use it regularly, and the baseball and softball teams use it for practice when their grass fields are unplayable.
 The field is also used by outside clubs and teams, either for regular rental, or in the early spring, when their own grass fields may be still frozen or under water.

-The construction of a new athletic and wellness center was completed in November 2019.
+The construction of a new Athletic and Wellness Center was completed in November 2019.
 The new building is located on top of the land where the tennis courts used to be, across from the building with the old gym.
+A new Science and Innovation Center was also completed in 2019 in the space of the old gymnasium and its locker rooms.
+It contains wet and dry labs, a makerspace, robotics lab, inspiration lounge, and an audio/video production studio.

-Beginning in 2022, construction of a new dining hall has begun.
-The dining hall will be built into the athletic & wellness center, and fill the space between the center and the main school building.
+Construction of a new 11,800-square-foot (1,100 square meters) dining hall named the Matarese Commons was completed in 2023.
+The Matarese Commons was built into the Athletic & Wellness Center, filling the space between the center and the main school building.